-125 miles in the ancient domain of Matilda of Tuscany among amazing places steeped in art, culture and spirituality, all in a varied, luxuriant landscape from the Po valley to the Apennines and on down to the Garfagnana area and a taste of the Mediterranean climate.
+“Almost 125 miles in the ancient domain of Matilda of Tuscany among amazing places steeped in art, culture and spirituality, all in a varied, lush landscape from the Po Valley to the Apennines and then down to the Garfagnana area and its Mediterranean climate.”

-The Matildica Way is one of 14 spiritual paths crisscrossing Emilia-Romagna.
-But, more than that, it’s an extraordinary journey through Italy’s history, landscape and culture.
-Stretching 125 miles (including nearly 90 in Emilia-Romagna) from Mantua to Lucca, the Matildica Way traverses three regions and a variety of unique and fascinating places.
+The Matildica Way is one of the 14 spiritual paths that cross Emilia-Romagna.
+It is an extraordinary journey through Italian history, landscape and culture.
+Stretching 125 miles (of which nearly 90 are in Emilia-Romagna) from Mantua to Lucca, the Matildica Way traverses three regions and a variety of unique and fascinating places.

 Hamlets along the Way